AranParrish/streaming-data-project/README.md

    make run-checks
    ```

-The provided source code (stored in the "src/streaming_data.py") and test suite (stored in the "test/test_streaming_data") gives a test coverage of 100%.
+The provided source code (stored in the file "src/streaming_data.py") and test suite (stored in the file "test/test_streaming_data") gives a test coverage of 100%.
 If you make any further refinements to the source code, you should ensure these are tested prior to deployment.

 ## Command line deployment